Chicago College of Performing Arts

 Today, Chicago College of Performing Arts aspires to be a pre-eminent institution, training and inspiring emerging leaders in the fields of music, theatre, education, composition, and arts administration.
 Our mission is to graduate students seeking careers in these creative disciplines who are confident, passionate, knowledgeable, and capable of functioning in the professional arena, and who are dedicated to the practice of art in service of the cause of human dignity and to effect positive change in their communities.

-The Music and Theatre Conservatories each publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
-The handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
+The College publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
+Each Conservatory also publishes a supplement with information relating to its specific programs and activities.
+These handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
 They may be found online through the CCPA website.

-Students are expected to familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.
+Students should familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.

 Students are expected to behave appropriately and professionally in all classes, rehearsals, performances, or university functions (including off-campus functions) where students are representing the university through their presence and performance.
 Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of scholarship, or dismissal from the program.